intrpr/jekyll-portfol-test/_posts/2019-06-09-contexting-work-and-feedback.md

 ## Learning to talk about our work as a function of ‘work,’ not of ‘me’

 <p class="lead">One of the greatest struggles of the professional signed language interpreting field is the difficulty practitioners have in depersonalizing work product.
-Discussing interpretation work is a scientific process, concerned with gathering data and scrutinizing *equivalency of message from source to target*, not adjectival commentary on an interpretation’s ‘goodness’ or ‘badness.’
+Discussing interpretation work is a scientific process, concerned with gathering data and scrutinizing <em>equivalency of message from source to target</em>, not adjectival commentary on an interpretation’s ‘goodness’ or ‘badness.’
 However, talking about ‘equivalence’ in transliterative decisions is different and requires more subjectivity; there is less room for creativity and interpretation in a transliterated event.</p>

 Here are some bullet points/learning outcomes of which we might want to be aware:
 * Why is evaluative language in discussion about work product problematic?
 What formulas persist from speaking this way about our work?